-- 5.5.11 The University agrees to take reasonable steps to maintain the confidentiality of faculty records, pursuant to the following guidelines: - 5.5.12 Internal access to faculty records shall be afforded to those University officials, employees, or agents who have a reasonable need for such access pursuant to legitimate University business. - 5.5.13 As to external requests for faculty records: - a.
-The University agrees to maintain the confidentiality of faculty records to the extent permitted by law.
-This provision does not impact upon the University's duty to comply with lawfully issued subpoenas, court orders, discovery demands, garnishments, or other such routine information requests required by law, including routine requests for information under the Freedom of Information Act (the FOIA). - b.
-If the University receives a nonroutine FOIA request for access to faculty records (e.g., a request for specific items from a faculty record which may constitute a clearly unwarranted invasion of privacy as provided in a FOIA exception), the University will take reasonable steps to notify the faculty member and the Association of the request.
-If the University determines it is required to release faculty records pursuant to such a request, it will take reasonable steps to notify the faculty member and the Association of its decision so that the faculty member and/or the Association can respond to the decision before the release of the records, with the understanding that the University must meet statutory time lines. - 5.6 Tenure and Promotion Policy - 5.6.1 General Principles - 5.6.1.1 Tenure is conferred by formal action of the Board upon the recommendation of the President of the University as initiated by the department faculty and/or department head and bearing the prior review of the appropriate faculty committees (department, college, University-wide), dean, and the PVPAA.
+- 5.4.7 The Department Head and Dean specified in all steps of faculty evaluation shall be the person holding the position for the department specified in the faculty member's current letter of appointment.
+The composition of the departmental evaluation committee shall be specified in department bylaws.
+If the faculty member has been reappointed to a department that does not yet have bylaws approved according to the procedures of 3.1.1, the departmental evaluation committee shall be as specified in the departmental bylaws that were most recently applicable to the faculty member. - 5.5 Tenure and Promotion Policy - 5.5.1 General Principles - 5.5.1.1 Tenure is conferred by formal action of the Board upon the recommendation of the President of the University as initiated by the department faculty and/or department head and bearing the prior review of the appropriate faculty committees (department, college, University-wide), dean, and the PVPAA.
 No faculty member upon whom tenure status has been conferred shall be discharged except for just cause.
-(Layoff of Tenured faculty members is dealt with in Article VII; the procedure to be followed in the termination of a Tenured faculty member for just cause is dealt with in Article X.) - 5.6.1.2 The University and the Association recognize the unique role that the University serves in providing community college level programs.
+(Layoff of Tenured faculty members is dealt with in Article VII; the procedure to be followed in the termination of a Tenured faculty member for just cause is dealt with in Article X.) - 5.5.1.2 The University and the Association recognize the unique role that the University serves in providing community college level programs.
 They also recognize that faculty hired to teach in these programs may be required to have specific qualifications different from the traditional terminal degree qualifications.

-Faculty who are appointed to teach courses related specifically to associate degrees, certificates, and developmental courses as confirmed in their current letter of appointment will be eligible to be considered for tenure if they meet the qualifications set forth in the departmental bylaws and the Master Agreement.
+Faculty who are appointed to teach courses related specifically to associate degrees, certificates, and developmental courses as confirmed in their current Letter of Appointment will be eligible to be considered for tenure if they meet the qualifications set forth in the departmental bylaws and the Master Agreement.

-- 5.6.1.3 Tenure and promotion shall be based primarily on judgmental criteria specified in Section 5.6.6., in promotion decisions, years of service, and educational preparation shall be given consideration. - 5.6.1.4 Faculty hired into full time positions at the rank of Instructor shall be advanced to Assistant Professor if specified in their letter of appointment upon completion of the appropriate terminal degree qualifications.
+- 5.5.1.3 Tenure and promotion shall be based primarily on judgmental criteria specified in Section 5.5.6.
+In promotion decisions, years of service, and educational preparation shall be given consideration. - 5.5.1.4 Faculty hired into full-time positions at the rank of Instructor shall be advanced to Assistant Professor if specified in their Letter of Appointment upon completion of the appropriate terminal degree qualifications.
 This advancement will not count as a promotion when considering the faculty member's application for promotion to Associate Professor.

-If not specified in their employment agreement, faculty at the rank of instructor shall be advanced to assistant professor upon completion of the appropriate terminal degree qualifications, subject to approval from the PVPAA.
+If not specified in their employment agreement, faculty at the rank of Instructor shall be advanced to Assistant Professor upon completion of the appropriate terminal degree qualifications, subject to approval from the PVPAA.
 Such a rank advancement may result in a salary adjustment, provided the adjustment adheres to the provisions of 9.1.1.2.
-The advancement will not count as a promotion when considering the faculty member's application for promotion to associate professor.
+The advancement will not count as a promotion when considering the faculty member's application for promotion to Associate Professor.

-Similarly, faculty at the rank of special instructor will be advanced to instructor upon completion of the master's degree.
+Similarly, faculty at the rank of Special Instructor will be advanced to Instructor upon completion of the master's degree.

-- 5.6.2 Eligibility for the Award of Tenure - 5.6.2.1 Tenure shall be granted only to those faculty members at the rank of Assistant Professor or higher in positions which are fully funded by the general fund, unless specifically exempted in the initial letter of appointment.
+5.5.2 Eligibility for the Award of Tenure

-- 5.6.2.2 Tenure shall be granted only to United States citizens, those in process of becoming citizens, or those noncitizens who are permanent residents, as certified by the U.S. Bureau of Citizenship and Immigration Services. - 5.6.2.3 Tenure shall be granted to applicants who demonstrate accomplishments specified in departmental bylaws. - 5.6.3 Probationary Period for Tenure
+- 5.5.2.1 Tenure shall be granted only to those faculty members at the rank of Assistant Professor or higher in positions which are fully funded by the general fund, unless specifically exempted in the initial Letter of Appointment. - 5.5.2.2 Tenure shall be granted only to United States citizens, those in process of becoming citizens, or those noncitizens who are permanent residents, as certified by the U.S. Bureau of Citizenship and Immigration Services. - 5.5.2.3 Tenure shall be granted to applicants who demonstrate accomplishments specified in departmental bylaws. - 5.5.3 Probationary Period for Tenure